AJUZZPC-DEBUGS/whatsapp-bot/README.md

 This is a Userbot based on WhatsAsena written by [Yusuf Usta](https://github.com/Quiec)

-## What is WhatsAsena?
+## What is Whatsapp Bot?

-**WhatsAsena,** is a WhatsApp bot written by [Yusuf Usta](https://github.com/Quiec).
+**WhatsApp bot written by [Ajal](https://github.com/Quiec).
 Does not log into your account It is written on WhatsApp Web API.

 ## Setup